viamrobotics/docs/docs/operate/get-started/other-hardware/_index.md

 You can find more examples by looking at the source code GitHub repos linked from each module in the [Viam Registry](https://app.viam.com/registry).

 5. **Add logging** messages as desired.
-   The following log levels are available for resource logs:
+   The following log severity levels are available for resource logs:

    ```python {class="line-numbers linkable-line-numbers"}
     # Within some method, log information: